-August Term, 1826.
+Knox County Circuit Court, August Term, 1826.

-Arthur Patterson, vs. John B. Gilly.
+Arthur Patterson, vs John B. Gilly.

-It is ordered, and adjudged by the court in this cause, that Seneca Almy, the Sheriff of this county, be, and he is hereby authorized and directed to make sale, (after advertising the same in the Western Sun and General Advertiser, a paper printed in Vincennes, for four successive weeks, previous to the day of sale, which shall be previous to the ensuing term of this court) of the house and lot taken in attachment, to the highest and best bidder, for ready money, and that he retain the proceeds of the sale in his hands, subject to the further disposition of his court, and return to the court his proceedings hereon, at the next term of this court.
+IT is ordered, and adjudged by the court in this cause, that Seneca Almy, the Sheriff of this county, be, and he is hereby authorized and directed to make sale, (after advertising the same in the Western Sun and General Advertiser, a paper printed in Vincennes, for four successive weeks, previous to the day of sale, which shall be previous to the ensuing term of this court) of the house and not taken in attachment, to the highest and best bidder, for ready money, and that he retain the proceeds of the sale in his hands, subject to the further disposition of this court.

-A copy-test.
+A copy-test,